tara-fenton/git-branches-lesson/README.md

 ## Create a new repo

-Go to [github.com/your-username?tab=repositories](github.com) and create a new repo using the [NEW] green button
+Go to [github.com](http://github.com) and create a new repo using the [NEW] green button

-repositoty name is : branch-lesson
+repository name is : branch-lesson

 Select : Public